knative/serving/community/STEERING-COMMITTEE.md

 # Elafros Steering Committee

-The Elafros Steering Committee (SC) defines, evolves, and defends the vision, values, mission, and scope of the project.
+The Elafros Steering Committee (SC) defines, evolves, and defends the vision, values, mission, and scope of the project. *The Steering Committee is a work-in-progress.*

 *   [Charter](#charter)
 *   [Committee Mechanics](#committee-mechanics)